 In 1958, John Kerr appeared in the role Lieutenant Joe Cable in Roger and Hammerstein’s musical South Pacific, a very popular successful movie.
 Kerr appeared in The Crowded Sky, Girl of the Night, The Seven Women from The Hell, and Pit and the Pendulum from 1958 to 1961.

 From the 1950’s to the 1970’s, John Kerr has appeared in over 100 major TV programs and films, which include Peyton Place, The Young Lawyers, and The Street of San Francisco.

 John Kerr has also turned the stage direction for the La Jolla Playhouse, the Fred Miller Theatre, the Horseshoe Stage, the Theatre Group of U.C.L.A. and produced sic plays in Beverly Hills for ANRA.
 Kerr also delivered a series of lectures at the University of Oregon Summer Conferences on Contemporary Arts, appeared Hamlet. at Stanford University as an artist-in-residence, and organized a series of staged readings of original plays for the U.C.L.A.Theatre Group of Los Angeles), for which Kerr also directed Love And Like,by Harbert Gold.
 In 1967, Kerr appeared on Broadway in The Tenth Man by Paddy Chayefsky’s seriocomic fable.
 His part was Arthur Lanbau.

 In 1966, Kerr’s mother passed away and he decided to go to Law School and he entered at U.C.L.A.

 In 1969, John Grinham Kerr became an attorney.
 But he still finds time for an occasional role on TV or in a movie.

 In 2013, John Grinham Kerr passed away and his service were held on Thursday February 21.
-His ashes will be scattered at the Ocean later.
+His ashes was scattered at the Ocean later.